 Ideas for using Sun-Dried Tomato Pesto or Spread

-- I already confessed I've been eating it for days simply spread on whole wheat pita bread.
-(I like Kangaroo Brand Salad Pockets if you can get them where you live.)
+- I already confessed I’ve been eating it for days simply spread on low-carb pita bread.

 - Other things you could spread it on include crackers, sourdough or French bread, foccacia, flour tortillas, or Naan.

-- Of course, this would be heavenly on freshly cooked pasta.
-(For South Beach dieters, use Dreamfield's Low-Carb Pasta.)
+- Of course, this would be heavenly on freshly cooked pasta if you don’t mind the carbs.

 - I think a few tablespoons of this stirred into freshly cooked brown or white rice would make a great dish.
-(For South Beach Diet, use brown rice or Uncle Ben's Converted Rice.)
+(For lower glycemic index, use brown rice or Uncle Ben’s Converted Rice.)